selimekim94/solidity-ai-auditor/SOL_AUDITOR_PROMPT.md

 - Flag time-delayed ownership recovery mechanisms
 - Flag functions that can reassign ownership back to specific addresses

-14. **owner_can_change_fees**
+### 14. owner_can_change_fees
-    **Definition**: Any mechanism that allows the owner or a privileged address to modify buy fees, sell fees, transfer fees, or any tax applied on transactions after deployment.
+Any mechanism that allows the owner or a privileged address to modify buy fees, sell fees, transfer fees, or any tax applied on transactions after deployment.

-    **Detection Rules (name-agnostic)**:
+**Detection Rules:**
 - Search for any state variables (uint, uint256, etc.) that store fee percentages or basis points for buy, sell, or transfer.
 - Identify any function (regardless of name) that writes to these fee variables.
 - Check access control: is the function restricted to owner, hidden owner, or a privileged role?
 - Check if fees can be increased arbitrarily after launch (classic rug-pull pattern).
 - Check if the owner or privileged addresses are exempt from these fees while regular users are not.
 - Even if initial fees are low or zero, the ability to raise them later triggers this flag.

 ---